 - Salt and pepper, to taste

-- Sesame buns
+- Toasted brioche buns

-- Mild orange cheddar cheese
+- Mild orange cheddar or American cheese

-- 1 sliced Red/yellow onion
+- 1 sliced Red/yellow onion (try caramelized)

 - Dill sandwich chip pickles

 - Roll the beef into 2-inch diameter balls.
-I was able to get 6 patties out of 1 pound of ground beef.
+I was able to get 5-6 patties out of 1 pound of ground beef.
 Shoot for that for the proper size.
 Set aside.

 - Bring a skillet or flat cast iron griddle to medium-high heat (on the stove or on the grill).
-Let get hot and brush with a little oil.
+Let get hot and brush it with a little oil.

-- Place beef balls on the hot skillet and immediately press down firmly (use two hands) with a flat spatula until the patty is smashed into a uniform 1/2 an inch thick patty (or just under).
+- Place beef balls on the hot skillet and immediately press down firmly with a flat spatula or burger press until the patty is smashed into a uniform 1/2 inch thick patty (or just under).
 Season with salt and pepper to taste.
-Let simmer for 2 minutes.
-The edges may split and won’t be perfect.
-This is OK and actually preferred as it adds texture.
+To prevent sticking grease the spatula/burger press or place parchment paper between the beef/spatula for the best results.

 - Flip burgers, season with salt and pepper, and cook for 2 more minutes (burgers will be cooked medium and no longer pink).
 In the last 30 seconds, top each patty with cheese.
 Remove from the heat and serve with toppings/buns.